Incredible Charts Stock Market Charting Software. Home Site Map About Us Privacy Policy Advertise (pdf) Contact Us

 • Accumulation Distribution

-Accumulation Distribution tracks the relationship between price and volume and acts as a leading indicator of price movements.
+The Accumulation Distribution Indicator tracks the relationship between price and volume, acting as a leading indicator of price movements.
 The strongest signals are divergences.

 • Chaikin Money Flow